Lasers

 Avoid eye and skin exposure to direct and scattered laser radiation

-Image courtesy of www.handprint.com
+(Image courtesy of www.tedmontgomery.com)

+Its fun to experiment with lasers!
 This time the laser beam is reflected off a mirror into a CD, where the the beam is refracted before it comes out, where it is again refracted.

 The 50mW DPSS laser head and driver circuitry mounted in a custom case.